Personal Loans

 We are here to navigate you through the personal loans application process, with this quick checklist that runs you through what you’ll need, in order to open the personal loan door.

-One of the must haves when it comes to applying for short term cash loans, is proof of your earnings like pay slips, tax returns and group certificates, as this is one of the ways the financial lender decides your level of loan borrowing risk and whether to approve you for the personal loan.
+One of the must haves when it comes to applying for a personal loan, is proof of your earnings like pay slips, tax returns and group certificates, as this is one of the ways the financial lender decides your level of loan borrowing risk and whether to approve you for the personal loan.

-If you’re a homeowner the personal loan provider may also want to know what your monthly home loan repayments are.
+If you’re a homeowner the personal loan provider may also want to know what your monthly home loan repayments are, though these are likely to be evidenced in your bank statements as a regular withdrawal.
 As well as, any other investments you may have, such as shares.

 References and/or property rental statements

-You will also generally need to provide a range of references, including your current employer’s contact details, and the details of your previous employers if you have switched jobs in the last 3 years.
-Plus, the contact details of your landlord, as well as property rental statements.
+You will also generally need to provide a range of references, including your current employer’s contact details, as well as personal references.

 Identification

 And of course, the provider will want to know that you’re in fact who you say you are.
 So you’ll need to provide identification like your current driver’s licence or passport number and expiry date.
-If you don’t have these two forms of ID, often loans providers will accept two other forms of ID like a birth certificate, citizen certificate or bank cards.
+If you don’t have these two forms of ID, loan providers may accept a combination of other forms of identification depending on their policy.

 Ready to start your personal loan application?
 Learn more about Rapid Loans fast and easy personal loans.